bart747/mysite/content/blog/adaptability-planning.md

 +++
-title = "On Fragility of Plans and Adaptability: How Buildings Learn" date =  "2017-04-25" categories = [ "nosummary", "video" ] video = "https://www.youtube.com/embed/AvEqfg2sIH0"
-videotime = "30min"
+title = "On Fragility of Plans and Adaptability: How Buildings Learn" subtitle= "Time is the main architect." date =  "2017-04-25" categories = [ "nosummary", "video" ] video = "https://www.youtube.com/embed/AvEqfg2sIH0" videotime = "30min"
-subtitle= "Time is the main architect"
 +++

 **Architecture is surprisingly similar to software design.**